-350 4.4 Grazing Impacts on Vegetation and Albedo at Pleistocene Park
+4.4 Grazing impacts on vegetation and albedo at Pleistocene Park

 Grazing by large herbivores had a number of obvious impacts on the vegetation in Pleistocene Park.
-However, one issue that complicates the attribution of the herbivore influence on the vegetation is the year-long human disturbance by the park operations.
-While this influence is mostly restricted to selected areas and transects across the park, and no major direct impact was apparent for the study plots used within the context of this study, one cannot completely disentangle the impacts of man-made and grazing disturbances.
-Another issue that needs to be considered when interpreting the presented intercomparison of GR and UGR sites are potential differences in site characteristics that were already present before grazing management in the Pleistocene Park areas started.
-Lacking pre-treatment flux datasets for both sites, the only reference that is available is the similar appearance of both GR and UGR sites in photographs from the early 2000s, i.e. a time when ecosystem transformation due to grazing was still in an initial stage.
-Accordingly, while the differences in aboveground ecosystem characteristics described below can clearly be attributed to grazing pressure over the past two decades, the highlighted differences in carbon fluxes may at least partially have been present in the pre-treatment state.
-While unlikely to affect the qualitative tendencies of higher carbon turnover, and reduced methane emissions, this potential systematic bias clearly needs to be considered when evaluating and interpreting the flux numbers.
+However, one issue that complicates the attribution of the herbivore influence on the vegetation is the year-long human disturbance by the park operations, such as operation of vehicles or feeding animals in winter.
+While this influence is mostly restricted to selected areas and transects across the park and no major direct impact was apparent for the study plots used within the context of this study, one cannot completely disentangle the impacts of anthropogenic and grazing disturbances.
+Another issue that needs to be considered when interpreting the presented intercomparison of GR and UGR sites is potential differences in site characteristics that were already present before grazing management in the Pleistocene Park areas started.
+Lacking pre-treatment flux datasets for both sites, the only reference that is available is the similar appearance of both GR and UGR sites in photographs from the early 2000s, i.e., a time when ecosystem transformation due to grazing was still in an initial stage.
+Accordingly, while the differences in aboveground ecosystem characteristics described below can clearly be attributed to grazing pressure over the past 2 decades, the highlighted differences in carbon fluxes may at least partially have been present in the pre-treatment state.
+While unlikely to affect the qualitative tendencies of higher carbon turnover and reduced methane emissions, this potential systematic bias clearly needs to be considered when evaluating and interpreting the flux numbers.

-Around our chamber site at GR, almost all sedge-tussocks were in a state of decay, or had disappeared almost completely.
-In place of them or between their remnants, many single plant tillers (mainly Carex spec. and Calamagrostis langsdorfii) grew.
-These apparent changes in soil and vegetation properties in Pleistocene park are in accordance with previously reported observations documenting grazing impacts.
-For example, the transformation from tussocks to grass mats by grazing, accompanied by a strong increase in belowground biomass, was already observed for montane biomes (Hofstede and Rossenaar, 1995; Pucheta et al., 2004).
-Some sedges found in Arctic environments, such as Carex aquatilis, were shown to benefit from muskox-grazing,

-370 since they feature strong root production and the ability to produce dense grass tillers, and therefore more easily recover from grazing (Raillard and Svoboda, 1999; Kitti et al., 2009).
+Around our chamber site at GR, almost all sedge tussocks were in a state of decay or had disappeared nearly completely.
+In place of them or between their remnants, many single plant tillers (mainly Carex spp. and Calamagrostis langsdorfii) grew.
+These apparent changes in soil and vegetation properties in Pleistocene Park are in accordance with previously reported observations documenting grazing impacts.
+For example, the transformation from tussocks to grass mats by grazing, accompanied by a strong increase in belowground biomass, has already been observed for montane biomes (Hofstede and Rossenaar, 1995; Pucheta et al., 2004).
+Some sedges found in Arctic environments, such as Carex aquatilis, were shown to benefit from muskox grazing, since they feature strong root production and the ability to produce dense grass tillers and therefore more easily recover from grazing (Raillard and Svoboda, 1999; Kitti et al., 2009).
 This ability gives them an advantage over other species (Tolvanen and Henry, 2000), leading to a more turf-like vegetation structure that gradually replaces the original plant community.